Image: Shutterstock

 93. Leland

-Leland also has its roots in the Old English and means fallow land.
+Leland has Old English roots and means ‘fallow land.’
 The name started to be used more after the rising popularity of Charles Godfrey Leland.
 It is used both in the US and England.
+Leland is a scenic unincorporated community in the US state of Michigan, known for its waterfront and historic Fishtown.
+Leland Stanford, founder of Stanford University, is a notable bearer of the name.

 94. Kerry